Home > Japan > Tokyo > The British School in Tokyo

 Qualities and characteristics best defining the school

-Opened by British Prime Minister, Margaret Thatcher in 1989, BST is the oldest British school in Japan.
+Opened by British Prime Minister, Margaret Thatcher in 1989, BST is now the biggest British international school in Japan.
 We look to nurture each student’s unique potential and strive to help them create a strong sense of self, built around purpose and passion.
 No matter where they go, whether returning to continue their education in their home country, or seeking places at top universities around the world, we are confident that BST students are invariably well-equipped to take the next step.

 Teaching approach of the school